Battle of Bergamo

-The Battle of Bergamo was fought between Alans and the Western Roman Empire in 464, and resulted in a Roman victory.
+The Battle of Bergomum was fought between Alans and the Western Roman Empire in 464, and resulted in a Roman victory.

 In 464, the Alan king Beorgor led an invasion of Northern Italy, marching his force into the Po Valley.
-At Bergamo, near Milan, Beorgor was confronted by the Roman general Ricimer on 6 February 464.
+At Bergomum, near Mediolanum, Beorgor was confronted by the Roman general Ricimer on 6 February 464.
 After fierce fighting, the Alans were defeated and Beorgor was killed.